-The evocative smell of rich dried fruits, exotic spices, and cognac mingled with sherry aromas and a recognisable presence of warm ‘home’ baking hovers around the Matthew Walker Christmas Pudding Factory in Heanor, Derbyshire.
-A very British passion for these wonderful Christmas puddings is fed by all-year-round production at their Heanor facility.
+The evocative smell of rich dried fruits, exotic spices, and cognac mingled with Sherry aromas and a recognisable presence of warm ‘home’ baking hovers around the Matthew Walker Christmas Pudding Factory, part of 2 Sisters Food Group, in Heanor, Derbyshire.

 A worse case scenario example.
 A company director who runs a large production business “Over the years the company had grown comfortably.
 The last three years have been a little harder – they had cut back on production staff and some of the engineering lads now have to double up.